 Can topical ibuprofen gel hurt my dog?

 Yes.
-If you apply ibuprofen gel to your own skin and your dog licks it, or if you apply it to the dog, they can absorb the drug through their mouth.
-This can lead to the same toxicity issues as swallowing a pill.
+If you apply ibuprofen gel to your own skin and your dog licks it, or if it is applied directly to the dog, they can ingest the drug and develop the same toxicity problems as if they had swallowed a tablet.

 Are there natural painkillers for dogs?

-While not "painkillers" in the pharmaceutical sense, ingredients like Glucosamine, Chondroitin, and Omega-3s support the body's natural anti-inflammatory processes.
-These are found in Juno's vet-developed all-in-one supplement and are excellent for long-term comfort management.
+While not painkillers in the pharmaceutical sense, ingredients like glucosamine, chondroitin, and omega-3s can support the body's normal inflammatory response and joint health over time.
+These are found in Juno's vet-developed all-in-one supplement and may be useful for long-term comfort support.

 How do I know if my dog is in pain?